eznix86/sms-gateway-server/deployments/kubernetes/sms-gateway-server/README.md

 ## Security Considerations

-**Always use external secrets in production** for sensitive configuration values
+**Always use external secrets in production** for sensitive configuration values.

 ## Troubleshooting